 Provides free, confidential legal information about laws and resources for many cancer-related issues including health insurance issues, denial of benefits, and government benefits

 Patient Advocate Foundation (PAF)

 Toll-free number: 1-888-879-4210

 Case managers, doctors, and attorneys work with the patient’s parents and their insurers, employers, and/or creditors to resolve insurance, job retention, and/or debt problems related to their child’s diagnosis.
-Also has co-pay relief programs for some types of cancer, a scholarship fund for young survivors, and educational materials on many cancer-related topics.
+Also has co-pay relief programs for some types of cancer and educational materials on many cancer-related topics.